chrislzm/TimeAnalytics/README.md

 Installation
 ------------
-1. First install the [Moves app](https://moves-app.com/) and create an account
+1. Install [Moves](https://moves-app.com/) and create an account
 2. Compile and run Time Analytics
+3. Login with Moves

 Developed and tested with XCode 8+ and iOS 10+.